opena11y/fae/README.md

 ## What is Functional Accessibility Evaluator (FAE)?
-* FAE analyzes website based on the requirements of the W3C Web Content Accessibility Guidelines 2.0 Single A and AA Success Criteria.
+* FAE analyzes a website based on the requirements of the W3C Web Content Accessibility Guidelines 2.0 Single A and AA Success Criteria.
 * Every rule used in FAE 2.0 references at primary WCAG 2.0 Success Criterion requirement it is based on.
 * The rules support not only accessibility, but also usable web design for people with disabilities.
 * The rules support accessible and usable design by enforcing the accessible coding practices and techniques of the Accessible Rich Internet Application (ARIA) 1.0 and W3C HTML5 specifications.